JamesLeonDufour/kobo-project-metadata/README.md

 # kobo-project-metadata

-This project fetches metadata of all proecjt from a project views given to specific users exports it to an Excel file.
+This project fetches metadata of all project from a project views given to specific users and exports it to an Excel file.

 ### Files

 - **config.json**: Contains the API configuration details such as the token, base URL, and project view UID.
 - **metadata.py**: The main script that fetches and processes the project metadata.
 - **requirements.txt**: Lists the Python dependencies required to run the project.

-## Prerequisites

-Make sure you have Python installed on your system.
-You can download it from [python.org](https://www.python.org/).

 ## Setup Instructions